airtai/faststream/docs/docs/en/getting-started/publishing/object.md

     return "Response"
 ```

-This way you will send the copy of your return to the all output topics.
+This way, you will send a copy of your return to all output topics.

 !!! note
-    Also, if this subscriber consumes a message with **RPC** mode, it sends reply not only to **RPC** channel, but to all publishers as well.
+    Also, if this subscriber consumes a message with **RPC** mode, it sends a reply not only to the **RPC** channel but also to all publishers as well.

 ## Details